 “I should be asking the same question.”
-Faith replied coldly, this wasn't a regular place after all.
-He really hoped this wasn't linked to the organization after all.
-If this was another of their headquarters that would be really bad.
+Faith replied coldly; this wasn't a regular place after all.
+He hoped this wasn't linked to the organization after all.
+If this was another of their headquarters that would be a pain to deal with.

 So... how should he handle this?
 This kid was dangerous, should he try being nice?
 No. Forcing himself to act nice sounded way too exhausting.
 He decided that continuing with the same cold treatment towards this kid was probably for the best for now.

 “I lost something, or rather-” The boy lowered his head for a moment.
 “Someone.”

 “Not this again.
 At any rate, I’m out of here.
 You should get out as soon as you can too.”

 “Trust me.”
 The image of Wish laughing appeared in Faith’s head, making his entire body shudder.
 “You don’t want to find out.”

 The young boy was unsure of how to reply.
 Things were happening too fast for him.
 He thought joining the Organization of Hope would be of help, but he just found himself thrown into danger and difficult situations thanks to that.

 At a time like this, he wanted to ask Faith for help, he honestly did, but he was too scared.
 Should he give it a try?
 Should he really do it?
 Somehow, having someone so strong and imposing as Faith before him, it made him wonder if that black haired boy might be able to save him.